Section Navigation

 2. What are the three motivations driving customer relationships?

-3. With a case study each, illustrate how a company gained and failed with its customer relationships.
+3. With a case study each, illustrate how a company gained and failed

 4. What ebusiness topics can help improve customer relationships?